FilippoGurioli-master-thesis/unity-template-project/docs/devops.md

 - commitlint: does the same thing but in CI, for double checks (probably commit lint should work only in PRs/push to main or stuff like those)

 > !
 WARNING: remember to add asmdefs!

+## Unity package creation

+I found that just creating a package in Unity is not trivial ([link to the official documentation](https://docs.unity3d.com/6000.3/Documentation/Manual/cus-pkg-lp.html)).

+Constraints:

+- In order to be opened (generate `.meta` files, launch its tests, etc.) it must be imported in a unity project.
+I.e. Unity Editor does not support the development of just a package
+- In order to be distributed the git project must contain just the package without the unity project
+- In order to be considered a real template, my project should contain all boilerplate files and directories
+- The official way to create a package meant for distribution is to reference it via `file:path/to/package.json` in the unity project and develop it like that

+There are 2 main kinds of packages in Unity:

+- packages with **unitypackage** extension: meant for graphical and sound assets such as 3D models, UIs, materials, SFX etc.
+- packages that lives inside the Package folder in a Unity project: these are managed by the UPM and can be imported via file system (path ref), git repo (url) and tarball (a zip file) and are general purpose

+Obviously the second case is the one that fits my case study.

+### The result

+The best way to create my template therefore is: just track the package with git but it is silently surrounded by a Unity Project.
+In a second moment I could possibly add a feature that creates the surrounding project via a bootstrap command.